fluentkit/observable/README.md

 # @fluentkit/observable

-A lightweight 2KB (minified), zero dependency* object proxy for reactivity with dependency tracking, watchers, effects and cached object getters.
+A lightweight 2.5KB (minified), 1KB gzipped, zero dependency* object proxy for reactivity with dependency tracking, watchers, effects and cached object getters.

 Watchers and effects are batched, de-duped and called asynchronously using promises for performance.